-The George T. and Margaret W. Romani Fellowship supports graduate students at UCLA.
-Every other year, a CMRS Romani Fellowship of $20,000 is awarded to an outstanding graduate student nominated by their academic department.
-Nominees must express a commitment to pursuing studies in some aspect of the Middle Ages or Renaissance, and must be studying under the mentorship of a faculty member who is an active member of CMRS.
-Funding for student fees, tuition, and other expenses must be provided by the recipient’s academic department or other sources.
+The George T. and Margaret W. Romani Fellowship is awarded to an outstanding UCLA graduate student, who has expressed a commitment to pursue studies in some aspect of the Middle Ages or Renaissance and who is studying under the mentorship of a CMRS faculty member.
+The fellowship provides a $20,000 stipend.
+Candidates for the award must be nominated by their department chair.